tiptenbrink/thesis/finalpresentation.md

 Therefore, a proof that aims to show that a problem has no solution should contain exactly this knowledge.

-More specifically, proofs are a sequence of mini-claims: where each mini-claim is a statement that a particular piece of knowledge is true.
-Each step in a proof is then such a mini-claim!
+More specifically, proofs are a sequence of subclaims: where each subclaim is a statement that a particular piece of knowledge is true.
+Each step in a proof is then such a subclaim!

-###### mini-claim example
+###### subclaim example

-To clarify this, let's look at an example of a mini-claim:
+To clarify this, let's look at an example of a subclaim:

 Remember the problem of finding a schedule for nurses and doctors?
 Imagine we have, in some time window in a hospital, 2 doctors available at a given moment and we need to perform 3 different operations.
 Operations for Alice and Bob need 1 doctor each.
 The operation for Carol needs 2 doctor.
 Next, operations for Bob and Carol take 2 hours, as opposed to Alice's operation needing only 1 hour.